genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/05_access-control/03_password-authentication.md

 ### genesisPassword

-The `genesisPassword` groups all configuration options when using `type = AuthType.INTERNAL`.
+The `genesisPassword` statement groups all configuration options when using `type = AuthType.INTERNAL`.

 ### validation
 The `validation` function enables password validation, and is used to set the variables relating to this validation.